 Students are expected to bring to school only items/materials needed for classroom activity or assigned by the teacher.
 Items that are potentially dangerous, harmful, or disruptive are not permitted in the school and possession will result in disciplinary action.
 Scooters, wheels on shoes and skateboards are not permitted.
 Headphones, iPods, MP3 players, smartwatches may not be used during classes without teacher permission.
-Phones should be turned off or kept on silent mode during school hours.
-Phones cannot be accessed during class unless given permission by the teacher.
+Phones should be powered off and stored in a locker during school hours.
+Phones cannot be accessed during class, lunch or recess.
 Phone use is not permitted in restrooms and locker rooms.
 Students should also not bring large amounts of money to school.
 The school will not be responsible for lost/stolen items/damaged items.
 Students are responsible for safely securing items of value.